jf-godbout/jf-godbout.github.io/_pages/about.md

   - /about.html
 ---

 I am a professor at the University of Montreal in the Departement of Political Science.
 My research is primarily focused on legislative institutions and comparative political development.
-XXX.

 Parliamentary Voting Records of the Canadian Parliament
 ======